 Scenario: Windows 10 Keeps Restarting after Update

-Recently, some users complain about Windows 10 continuous reboot after Windows 10 update like the user above.
+Some users complain about Windows 10 continuous reboot after update like the user above.
 The Windows 10 reboot loop is nerve-wracking.
-No matter if you updated from Windows 8.1, 8 or 7, there is a big chance that you would get stuck in an infinite Windows 10 boot loop.
+Whether you upgraded from Windows 8.1, 8, 7, or simply updated on Windows 10, there is a big chance that you would get stuck in an infinite boot loop.

 The good news is that there are some methods that can help fix the Windows 10 upgrade keeps restarting issue.
 Please keep reading to get the solution.